What is Andropause?

 - Physical changes – difficulty losing weight, decline in muscle mass, increase in breast tissue (“man boobs”), loss of body hair, changes in head hair thickness and growth

 - Changes in sexual function – changes or decrease in libido and erectile dysfunction are the most common symptoms

 How Do You Test for Andropause?

 Hormone levels are very easily checked by labs that analyze either blood or urine.
 Both options are explained here:

 - Blood test This method has been around for a very long time.
 It’s a reliable way to check most hormones, especially in a guy who is not yet undergoing any hormone replacement therapy.
 Important notes for blood tests: You don’t need to be fasting to check hormones, but this should be an early morning blood draw – especially when measuring testosterone.
 For many measurable substances in your body, you follow a circadian rhythm.
 According to research published in the Journal of Urology, testosterone levels are at their highest in the morning around 7:00 AM for men under 45 years old.
 If you’ve previously had blood drawn later in the afternoon and have been told that you have low testosterone, this may not be true.
 It’s in your best interest to check again at the appropriate time of day.

 - Urine test This is an exciting new frontier in evaluating hormones.
 Precision Analytical, a lab based out of Oregon, has developed a test called the DUTCH, which is short for Dried Urine Test for Comprehensive Hormones.
 By collecting samples of urine at specific times over 24 hours, we are able to very accurately measure hormone levels.
 Unlike blood testing, this urine test can also detect and measure metabolites, or “break-down” products of hormones.
 This is valuable information to determine cancer risk, problems with methylation, HPA axis (hypothalamus, pituitary, and adrenal gland) dysfunction, and more.
 With this single test, we can also measure 24-hour cortisol rhythm and nighttime melatonin production, something blood tests cannot do.
-Imbalance in cortisol and melatonin production can effect sleep quality, ability to lose weight, and so much more.
+Imbalance in cortisol and melatonin production can affect sleep quality, ability to lose weight, and so much more.

 Treatment Options for Andropause